 In general, stopping debt collectors from calling you is a straightforward process.
 The surest way is to send a cease and desist letter demanding that the debt collector stop their pattern of harassment and abuse.

-This article will cover how to stop a bill collector from calling, what qualifies as abusive practice, and how to send a cease and desist debt collection letter.
+This article will cover how to use a Cease and Desist Debt Collection Letter in order to stop a bill collector from calling, what qualifies as abusive practice, and how to send a cease and desist debt collection letter.

 When can debt collectors call you?

 How many times is a debt collector allowed to call?
 When does debt collection step over the line and become abusive?
 A debt collector is deemed to have violated FDCPA if: